snbdevops/blog/Other-Questions/duc_interview_prep.md

 Refer Q1.2

 # Q3.
-Which files or .yaml files are mandatory in Ansible roles?
+Which .yaml files are mandatory in Ansible roles?

 In Ansible, roles are a way to organize playbooks and other files in a standardized format.
 When creating an Ansible role, there are several directories and files that are part of the standard structure.
 However, not all of them are mandatory.
 Below are the **mandatory** files and directories that must be present for an Ansible role to function properly: